cedille/cedille.github.io/README.md

 [this page](https://cedille.github.io/docs/).
 This information also available as a `.info` file at [docs/info/cedille-info-main.info](https://github.com/cedille/cedille.github.io/blob/master/info/cedille-info-main.info).
-Finally, while in Cedille mode in Emacs, enter Cedille navigation mode by pressing `M-s` and then press `h`.
+You can also always access the documentation for your installed version of Cedille directly from within Emacs: while in Cedille mode, enter Cedille navigation mode by pressing `M-s` and then press `h`.
 This will bring up the info file within Emacs.

 To see the documentation of the development version of Cedille, please visit